The Basset Shepherd is a breed of dog that has occurred due to breeding between a Basset Hound and a German Shepherd.

 Basset Shepherd Puppies – Before You Buy…

-Prior to going ahead and buying any puppy, you should always know exactly what you are letting yourself in for.
+Before going ahead and buying any puppy, you should always know exactly what you are letting yourself in for.

 After all, those different breeds can have a wide array of characteristics, traits, specific needs, the list just goes on forever.